 DJ Recommendation Engine

-Connect your Spotify library to find which KXSC DJ is most statistically similar to your music taste
+Match with the KXSC DJ most statistically similar to your music taste

 I joined KXSC Radio, the student-run radio station of the University of Southern California, as a DJ intern in January 2024.
 I have always loved listening to music and talking about music, so I was very pleased to meet so many likeminded peers.
 I also had big ideas for reworking and modernizing KXSC’s services using my data science skills.
-The first project I have released since beginning at the station is the DJ Recommendation Engine.
+The first project I have released since beginning at the station is the DJ Recommendation Engine, also dubbed KXSC DJ Match, which I’m proud to showcase here.

-The DJ Recommendation Engine is a web app that calculates a user’s most similar, active KXSC DJ based off of key audio features from tracks in your Spotify library and the number of tracks/artists from your playlists and Liked Songs you have in common.
-You can view a demo of the web app here, at kxsc.pythonanywhere.com/demo, or the in the video below.
+The DJ Recommendation Engine is a web app that calculates a user’s most similar, active KXSC DJ based off of key audio features from the user’s favorite artists, desired music mood, and the frequency of artists you have in common.
+You can view a demo of the web app here or in the video below.

-A video demo of the DJ Recommendation Engine, as would be used by a user.
+A video demo of the DJ Recommendation Engine.

 1. Grow KXSC’s reach by acquiring new listeners